nicoletrogers/nibrsbook/docs/offense.md

 ### Offense subtype

-In addition to the broader crime committed, NIBRS does allow for a "subtype" of crime variable which gives us a bit more information about what crime occurred.
-This data is only available for the below subset of crimes.
+In addition to the broader crime committed, NIBRS does allow for a "subtype" of crime variable which gives us a bit more information about what crime occurred (the variable is technically called the "type of criminal activity").
+This is especially useful for certain crimes where it's not clear exactly what they're referring to from the crime category along.
+For example, for drug crimes we generally differentiate possession from sale or manufacturing.
+NIBRS combines everything into "drug/narcotic violations (crimes for drug materials such as syringes are classified as "drug equipment violations").
+So we need to use the subtype variable to figure out what type of drug crime it is.
+Looking at the subtype we can see if the arrest is for "distributing/selling", "operating/promoting/assisting", "possessing/concealing", "transporting/transmitting/importing", or "using/consuming".
+There can be up to three subtypes per offense, so potentially an arrest can be related to something such as both possessing and selling drugs.

+There are also some unexpected subtypes related to certain offenses.
+For example, there are a few dozen drug offenses that also have the subtype of "exploiting children".
+This subtype is generally for cases where a child is abused, but happens here for drug offenses that don't have any associated child abuse (or for some of them, doesn't have any other crime at all) offense.
+The reason, I believe, for this category is that these offenses occurred in public so could have been viewed by children, and were labeled as exploiting children for that reason.
+If you're studying crimes against children, pulling from this variable would likely overcount crimes so - as always - you should make sure that the data you carefully check your data to odd things like this.^[Whether children viewing a crime, even a drug crime, would count as a crime against children would, of course, depend on your definition.]

+This data is only available for the below subset of crimes, and isn't always present even for these crimes.

 * Aggravated Assault
 * Animal Cruelty